TheGreatMcPain/python-media-scripts/README.md

 `dsd-to-flac` has a script that copies a directory containing DSF/DSD files, and converts the DSD files to FLAC via ffmpeg.

+## Misc Subtitle Scripts (subtitles folder)

+`compare-forced-subtitles` Created forced subtitles by comparing two BDNXML subtitles and marking subs as forced where they overlap.
+This was very useful for the Planet of the Apes reboot movies, where I wanted to burn in the sign language subtitles, but didn't want any overlaps from the regular subtitles.

 ## 2D to 3D Subtitle Convertion Scripts

 `3d-misc` has a bunch of WIP scripts that are ported code from